 Mark the 8mm holes for the pulley rope, on a 2.2m dome this is 315mm measured from the left, and 365mm for a 2.7m dome.
 This is viewing the shutter from the front as it would appear when in the closed position.
+The holes are 25mm up from the edge of the dome.

-Fit the M8 x 20mm bolts from inside using a 25 mm washer, followed with a washer and nut on the outside, feed the rope ends under the washers and tighten the nuts.
+Fit the M8 x 15mm bolts from inside using a 25 mm washer, followed with a washer and nut on the outside, feed the rope ends under the washers and tighten the nuts.
 This will put the holes in line with the pulley wheel when the shutter is in position on the dome top.

-The aperture lid can be installed next by offering it up to the assembled rear dome sections and sliding the PTFE guides into the grooves on the dome, carefully allow the aperture lid to sit in the fully open position on the rear dome quadrants.
+The shutter lid can be installed next by offering it up to the assembled rear dome sections and sliding the PTFE guides into the grooves on the dome, carefully allow the shutter lid to sit in the fully open position on the rear dome quadrants.
+The pulley rope can now be positioned over the shutter roller as shown below.